 When it comes to cheese, sometimes our eyes are bigger than our stomachs.
 Ideally, you shouldn't buy more cheese than you can consume in a few days.
-However few of us have a strong enough will to resist the jewel-like beauties of the cheese aisle, despite their often hefty price tag.
-One thing's for sure: if you're dropping a bundle on some curdled milk, you better make sure to keep it as fresh as possible for as long as possible.
+However, few of us have a strong enough will to resist the jewel-like beauties of the cheese aisle, despite their often hefty price tag.
+One thing's for sure: If you're dropping a bundle on a bunch of cheeses, you better make sure to keep them as fresh as possible for as long as possible.

-This may come as a surprise, especially to the vegetarians in the room, but cheese is actually a living thing.
+This may come as a surprise, but cheese is actually a living thing.
 It sweats.
 It ages.
 It even breathes.
-When cheese is wrapped in plastic wrap it can no longer intake oxygen -- in short, it suffocates, resulting in an amoniac flavor and possibly even harmful bacteria.
+When cheese is wrapped in plastic wrap it can no longer intake oxygen—in short, it suffocates, resulting in an amoniac flavor and possibly even harmful bacteria.

 As self-professed "curd nerd" Jake Lahne of Serious Cheese explains, plastic wrap can also cause the cheese to taste like, well, plastic.
 Which is not the flavor you were hoping for when you invested in a $15 hunk of funky Scharfe Maxx from the cheesemonger.
-So if your cheese was wrapped in plastic at the supermarket, free it from its bonds as soon as you get home.
+So if your cheese was wrapped in plastic at the supermarket, rewrap it the right way as soon you get home.
 Because you know better.

 If plastic wrap is a no-no, what should you wrap your cheese in?
 The overwhelming consensus is: cheese paper.
 This specialty item allows the cheese to breathe, but also protects it from drying out.
 If you don't want to invest in cheese paper, parchment paper (which we went with) works just fine.

-Cut off a large square of wrapping paper -- we recommend it be 2 to 3 times the size of your cheese, just to be safe.
+Step 1: Cut off a large square of wrapping paper—we recommend it be two to three times the size of your cheese, just to be safe.
 Place your cheese diagonally with the thicker end at one corner and the thinner end pointing toward the center.

 Pull the side you had flattened tightly across the cheese.
 Crease.
 Repeat this process on the opposite side of the cheese, being sure to keep the paper pulled tightly.

-Ta-da!
-Tape the final flap to secure your beautiful, secure cheese package.
+Step 4: Ta-da!
+Tape the final flap to secure your beautiful, expertly wrapped cheese package.
 Make sure to write the type of cheese, as well as the date on which you purchased it, on the tape.
 That way you can tell what's what without unwrapping, and can keep track of how long it's been sitting in your fridge.

 If you're still feeling iffy about your wrapping skills, watch this handy-dandy video.